influx6/shogun/readme.md

 ```

 ## Contributions
-Contributions are welcome, do please checkout our [Contribution Guidlines](./contrib.md).
+Contributions are welcome, do please checkout the [Contribution Guidlines](./contrib.md).